Here I come with another Interesting Interview of Bishnu Mahali – a renowned blogger, Podcaster and YouTuber.

 Do you set goals regularly?
 How do you plan?
 Do you track them?

-I don’t make long term goals most of the time.
-I like to live in the present moment but what I do is, break the tasks in chunks which can lead me to where I want to reach.
+I don’t make long-term goals most of the time.
+I like to live in the present moment, but I break the tasks into chunks, which can lead me to where I want to reach.

 That’s all I do as of now.

 Let’s not talk about work.
 What do you do to relax?

 Most of the people that don’t know me well think that I do nothing interesting or fun, but I might have watched more movies than them for sure.
 I love movies.

 Now don’t get me wrong here, I don’t watch silly or pointless Bollywood movies.
 While some good Bollywood movies, we all know that most of the Bollywood movies are trash.